 Clinical Supervision is an extremely important component of effective and sound therapy practice.
 Delegates familiar with supervision in other psychotherapeutic modalities will discover that there are some the differences as well as the overlaps with CBT supervision.
 To explore this topic in greater details we designed a specific taught Diploma Module on CBT Supervision.

-All SDS supervisors are Accredited CBT Supervisors or Accredited CBT Therapists.
-SDS supervisors will see students on a minimum of an hour a month, although more frequent supervision is recommended of between two hours a month and two hours a fortnight during the period of practice.
+Typically, SDS supervisors will see students on a minimum of an hour a month, although more frequent supervision is recommended of between two hours a month and two hours a fortnight during training.

 Supervision from Supervisors introduced by SDS Seminars may be available via face-to-face room meeting, however face-to-face Skype meetings are likely to be more typical.
 This may be either individually or in groups (according to availability).
 Telephone or email supervision is available in part, but it is strongly recommended that the primary model should be face-to-face (Skype or room based).